ohmybrew/ohmybrew.github.io/_posts/2013-10-05-woocommerce-sorting-products-by-category.markdown

 ## Sure, this should be easy

 Now, reading up on the Woocommerce documentation, I came across the filter named __woocommerce_get_catalog_ordering_args__ which seemed like it would fit the bill and allow you to modify the post query, as shown in [this example snippit](http://docs.woothemes.com/document/custom-sorting-options-ascdesc/).
 My assumption being, __$args__ was used similar to providing an array of args to __get_posts__ or __WP_Query__.
 I was wrong - dead wrong.
-It turns out afterall, __$args__passed to the __woocommerce_get_catalog_ordering_args__ filter is more of a _collection of direct SQL commands which Wordpress compiles_.
-Which means simply passing __$args['product_cat'] = xxx;__ wasen't going to work as I originally thought.
+It turns out after all, __$args__passed to the __woocommerce_get_catalog_ordering_args__ filter is more of a _collection of direct SQL commands which WordPress compiles_.
+This means simply passing __$args['product_cat'] = xxx;__ wasn't going to work as I originally thought.
 Back to square one...

 ## Finding a clue to the puzzle

-Thats when I busted out some Google-Fu and tried to find _any_ hook or filter Woocomerce had to directly modify the output of the query.
+That's when I busted out some Google-Fu and tried to find _any_ hook or filter Woocomerce had to directly modify the output of the query.
 There is no Woocommerce-direct way to do this from what I've found.
 I did however find a [Wordpress support post](http://wordpress.org/support/topic/plugin-woocommerce-trying-to-order-categories#post-3186161) of people asking a similar question, and a guy by the name of __bheadrick__ in that discussion provided some sample code.

-> This works to sort products by category on the main shop page, but it also changes the order of my blog posts AND takes away the ability for any other sort options, which is a bit of a bummer.
+> This works to sort products by category on the main shop page, but it also changes the order of my blog posts AND takes away the ability for any other sort of options, which is a bit of a bummer.

-That is the sad key to the great code-snippit he provided in the discussion.
-Although it worked, it modified_all_ of Wordpress' post queries instead of just the Woocomerce product's page.
+That is the sad key to the great code-snippet he provided in the discussion.
+Although it worked, it modified_all_ of WordPress' post queries instead of just the Woocomerce product's page.
 I decided to dig into the Woocomerce code itself.

 ## Reading the code to find an answer